 If your grief is more about feelings of worthlessness, inadequacy, and lack of self-confidence than the normal, understandable sadness of loss and sorrow, you may want to seek the perspective of a confidential, non-judgmental counselor, therapist, or minister.
 A caring professional will listen thoughtfully and guide you away from possible depression to better understand the sadness of your grief.

-The blessing of grief is that one day we find our sadness has turned into grateful, warm memories of the one now lost to us in death.
-When we weigh sadness against our own aliveness, grief teaches us that it’s not a betrayal of our loved one to be joyful again in life.
-Beyond our sadness what we may find is that joy requires a certain discipline of our spirit—we have to practice joy, we may have to re-learn what it feels like to experience joy.
-At its essence joy comes from within – it's an inexplicable gift of God’s grace that revives and restores our soul.
-And though in some corner of our soul we're forever sad because we’ve lost the one we love, we dare to live again in fullness of life and fullness of joy, “Weeping may linger for the night, but joy comes with the morning” (Psalm 30:5 NRSV).
+Yet resuming a life of joy may be another matter.
+Often we find that joy requires a certain discipline of spirit—we must practice joy and re-learn what it feels like to experience joy, to feel joy, to be joyful.
+At its essence joy comes from within.
+Joy is an inexplicable gift of God’s grace that revives and restores our soul.
+Though in some corner of our soul there will always be a certain sadness for the one we love and now grieve, beyond this moment of sadness one day we dare to live again in fullness of life and fullness of joy, “Weeping may linger for the night, but joy comes with the morning” (Psalm 30:5 NRSV).